AnishRajAI/Miniproject/README.md

 ## Knowledge Based Recommender System Using Artificial Intelligence For Smart Education

 ## About
 Oue Recommender system is designed to foster meaningful connections among students based on shared academic interests and goals.
-Using advanced machine learning algorithms, the system matches like-minded individuals, enabling collaborative learning and idea sharing..
+Using advanced machine learning algorithms, the system matches like-minded individuals, enabling collaborative learning and idea sharing.

 ## Features